Mikkel Thygesen

-Mikkel Thygesen (born 22 October 1984) is a Danish football coach and former player.
+Mikkel Thygesen (born 22 October 1984) is a Danish football coach and former player, currently in charge of Danish 2nd Division side Nykøbing FC.

 Thygesen was capped three times for the Denmark national team, all friendlies.

 Club career

 Early career

 Born in Copenhagen, Thygesen started playing youth football for Greve Fodbold and later Brøndby IF, before getting his senior debut with Danish 1st Division (second tier) club BK Frem in the 2002–03 season.
 He helped Frem win promotion to the Danish Superliga in his second season, and was a part of Frem's starting line-up in the top-flight Danish championship.
 He played 30 out of 33 possible matches and scored five goals, which saw Frem relegated at the end of the season.

 Midtjylland

 Thygesen decided to stay in the Superliga, signing for FC Midtjylland in the summer of 2004.
 Here, he quickly established himself in the starting line-up.

 Originally bought as a winger by Midtjylland, Thygesen made his breakthrough as a central midfielder, when he scored seven goals for the club in the first half of the 2006–07 season.